 Canadians share a legacy of coming together during hard times and building a stronger foundation for a vibrant future.
-As we continue to struggle from the 2008 recession we believe that same legacy holds the key to our collective recovery and growth.
+The 2008 recession dealt a blow to wellbeing.

 Asking these questions highlights the weakness in relying solely on GDP to measure how our country is faring.
-As useful a tool as it is, GDP only tells us about our economic productivity, assuming that all growth is good when in fact, spending on crime or natural disasters contributes to productivity.
-Further, GDP tells us nothing about our people, our environment, our democracy, or other aspects of life that matter to Canadians.
+GDP only tells us about our economic productivity, assuming that all growth is good when in fact, spending on crime or natural disasters contributes to productivity.
+Further, GDP allows no insight into the quality of life of our people, our environment, our democracy, or other aspects of wellbeing that Canadians value.

+The CIW provides a broader depth of understanding that, when partnered with GDP, gives us the evidence needed to help Canadians make decisions that will build a society that responds to the call for greater fairness.
 The choices we make as a society will determine whether we face a distressed future or a better quality of life.